sympy/scipy-2016-tutorial/source/tutorial.rst

 Partial fraction decomposition
 ==============================

-Partial fraction decomposition of a univariate rational function:
+The partial fraction decomposition of a univariate rational function:

 .. math::